 Choose between lump-sum and periodic investments

-That’s because it’s generally to invest what you can as early as you can.
+It’s generally better to invest what you can, as early as you can.
 This is why many people choose periodic investments.
 Cash flow plays a large role in determining how a family or individual will invest.
-Unless you’re borrowing money to invest into retirement — a dangerous proposition — chances are good you won’t have $5,000, the IRA contribution limit for people under age 50, ready to go on January 1.
+Unless you’re borrowing money to invest into retirement — a dangerous proposition — chances are good you won’t have $5,500, the IRA contribution limit for people under age 50, ready to go on January 1.
 The first day of the year is also the first day you can contribute to the new year’s IRA.

-It can take a while to save up $5,000, so if you can spread the contribution over twelve months at $416.66 per month, now is a great time to configure your coming year’s investment strategy on your IRA plan’s website.
+It can take a while to save up $5,500.
+So, if you can spread the contribution over twelve months at $458.33 per month, you’ll make it a little less painful.
+Now is a great time to configure your coming year’s investment strategy on your IRA plan’s website.
 If you don’t have an IRA yet, you can start one at any discount brokerage.
 I use Vanguard, but Fidelity is also good, and TIAA-Cref offers the benefit of very low investment minimums.
 All allow you to configure periodic electronic investments from your bank account.

-If you haven’t invested in this year’s IRA yet and you don’t have the cash available to invest in one lump sum, create periodic investments that help you invest as much as you can budget for between now and the April deadline.
+What if you haven’t invested in this year’s IRA yet and you don’t have the cash available to invest in one lump sum?
+This is the time to create periodic investments, which will help you invest as much as you can budget for between now and the April deadline.

 On the other hand, you might have cash available.
-If so, fund this year’s IRA up to the limit now, and prepare to fund next year’s IRA soon after December 31, both in lump sums.
-There’s a chance that you won’t get as good a price on your investment as you would the day before or the day after, but if you’re investing for the long-term, the difference between days should be much less influential on your financial success than market performance leading up to the day you begin withdrawing and the period of time to follow.
+If so, fund this year’s IRA up to the limit now.
+Then, prepare to fund next year’s IRA soon after December 31, both in lump sums.
+There’s a chance that you won’t get as good a price on your investment as you would the day before or the day after.
+If you’re investing for the long-term, though, the difference between days should be much less influential on your financial success.
+You’ll be much more affected by market performance leading up to the day you begin withdrawing and the period of time to follow.

 Choose between traditional and Roth IRAs